Daniel 6:1-28. . Daniel, 605BC-536BC, as a young Jewish boy was captured by King Nebuchadnezzar of Babylon.

-Over period of his life time of 70 years or more, served at least three
+Over period of his lifetime of 70 years or more, served at least three different Kings.

 Because of his faith in God and Daniel’s exceptional qualities.
 King Darius planned to set him over his whole kingdom.